shubhamBafna22022001/Ecommerce-RestAPI/MERN-ecommerce-Backend/README.md

 # Description:

-Explore the world of MERN stack development with CoderDost's comprehensive E-commerce Project.
+Explore the world of MERN stack development with this  E-commerce Project.
 This project encompasses a powerful frontend built with React, incorporating cutting-edge technologies like React 18, Tailwind CSS, and Redux Toolkit with Async Thunk for state management.
 The backend, developed in Node.js, Express, and Mongoose, forms a robust foundation for the entire system.

 # Key Features: